vivaria/edisonrul.ing/docs/source/cards/n/newdoria.md

 ### Card Rulings

-●This effect targets 1 monster.
+*   This effect targets 1 monster.
-●You can destroy a face-down monster with Newdoria.
+*   You can destroy a face-down monster with Newdoria.